turingschool/front-end-curriculum/lessons/html5-canvas-object-oriented-js.md

 This will draw a 10 pixel by 10 pixel square located 50 pixels from the top-left corner of the canvas.
 Congratulations, you're a web artist now.

 #### Setup
-Create a directory with the following files:
+The starter code is a directory with the following files:

 ##### helper.js
 ```